 But no. Rajan does exactly the opposite.

-In the US he articles stating that “The West Can’t Borrow and Spend Its Way to Recovery” but in India, he Rahul Gandhi’s Congress in devising schemes like Minimum Income Guarantee Scheme which would cost Rs 3.6 lakh crore per year ballooning the deficit and reducing years of hard work in achieving fiscal consolidation to dirt.
+In the US he writes articles stating that “The West Can’t Borrow and Spend Its Way to Recovery” but in India, he advises Rahul Gandhi’s Congress in devising schemes like Minimum Income Guarantee Scheme which would cost Rs 3.6 lakh crore per year ballooning the deficit and reducing years of hard work in achieving fiscal consolidation to dirt.

 In the richer west which has much higher spending power, he criticises the ever-increasing welfare state as unsustainable, In poor India, he bats for expanding it.

 In the United States, he recommends supply-side reforms but in India, he calls for a demand-side boost.

 For years, he has been saying that there is an urgent need to amend labour laws.
 Now, when a number of state governments are finally delivering on that front, he says that ‘they should not be done with the stroke of a government pen’ and that ‘such steps needed wider consultation otherwise they could provoke protests on the streets’ as if any significant changes to these laws can be achieved without protests from the unions.

 In a conversation with Rahul Gandhi recently, he recommended giving a modest Rs 65,000 as cash transfer to the poor to tide over the Covid-19 crisis.
 Even if we strip the Rs 20 lakh crore economic package announced by the Modi government to the barebones by excluding liquidity and credit gurantee measures, the cash transfers to the poor and vulnerable almost amounts to the number Rajan guesstimated.
 Rs 30,000 crore DBT to Jan Dhan women beneficiaries and Rs 15,000 crore DBT to farmers, that alone accounts for Rs 45,000 crore cash transfer.
 How much pain can another Rs 20,000 crore cash transfer alleviate?